Disclaimer: Don't own them!

 "Dunno, cherie, y' tell me," he said, but she still refused to look at him.
 She only did this when she was trying to hide her feelings, not that she could hide anything from him anyway.
 "What y've been doin' lately?
 Y're workin'… what're y'…?"

 "If yah came to play the cop an' interrogate me, please, ah've seen it enough with the others."
-He had made her angry when that was the last thing he wanted to do.

 "Really?" was all he could say.
 He was dying to ask her why she left the Institute, and why she didn't come back as soon as possible.
-He knew that if he did he'd be kicked out of the place in a second.
+But he knew that if he did he'd be kicked out of the place in a second.
 He had to give it some time first.
 "So… y' said y' had to go out.
 Where to?
 Can I join y'?"

 She laughed, leaning back on the couch.